 Two of the most common types of NTDs are spina bifida and anencephaly.
 Spina bifida is a condition in which a part of the spinal cord and the surrounding structures develops outside the body, instead of inside it.
 Anencephaly is a condition in which the brain and skull bones don't form correctly.
 This results in most of the brain being absent.

-Women who may become pregnant should take a supplement with 400 mcg of folic acid.
+People who may become pregnant should take a supplement with 400 mcg of folic acid.
 To help reduce your risk, take the folic acid supplement in addition to eating foods naturally rich in folate and those fortified with folic acid.
-Some women will need additional folic acid.
+Some people will need additional folic acid.
 So it’s important to talk with your healthcare provider about the amount that is right for you.